What are the Requirements to Sign Up for a Credit Card?

 Not everyone can sign up for a credit card and get approved.
 Depending on the credit card issuer, there are a number of eligibility criteria you’ll have to meet to be considered.
 Here are four examples:

-- Income: Credit card issuers want to know that you have your own source of income to be able to pay your bills.
-If you are 21 years old or older, credit card issuers may consider your income and the income of another person in your household whose income you can access, such as your spouse.
+Credit card issuers want to know that you have your own source of income to be able to pay your bills.
+If you’re 21 years old or older, credit card issuers may consider your income and the income of another person in your household whose income you can access, such as your spouse, according to the Consumer Financial Protection Bureau.

 Credit score requirements for first-time cardmembers